Agentic vs Rules-Based Collections: What Changes in 2026

 | Decision logic | Fixed if-then branches | Context-aware reasoning |

-| Outreach | Templated, scheduled | Adapts tone per customer |
+| Outreach | Templated, scheduled | Adapts tone per customer history |

 | Portal rejections | Escalated to a person | Diagnosed and resubmitted |

-| Edge cases | Grow brittle with each branch | Handled as the norm |
+| Edge cases | Grow brittle with each branch | Handled by playbooks as the norm |

 | Effectiveness | Baseline dunning | 24% more effective than dunning |

-| Resolution | Frequent escalation | 90%+ without escalation |
+| Resolution | Frequent escalation | 88.2% without escalation |

 Where Do Humans Stay in the Loop?

 Autonomy does not mean unsupervised.
 Mature agentic platforms enforce policy layers that define permitted actions, financial thresholds, and escalation paths.
 A concession above a set limit routes to a finance manager, and every action references ground-truth facts from the ledger with a logged rationale.
-That transparency often exceeds legacy workflows, where the reason for a discount granted during a frantic close lives in someone's memory.
-The work for analysts shifts from clerical follow-up to policy design and the genuinely novel disputes that need human judgment.

 What Is the Cash Impact of the Shift?

 The working-capital effect is concrete.
-Monk customers see a 40%+ reduction in AR outstanding, a 2.4x increase in cash on hand in the first quarter, and an average of 26 hours saved per month.
-Faster, more accurate resolution also reduces revenue leakage from failed portal uploads and unaddressed disputes that can otherwise delay recognition by a full quarter.
+Monk customers see a 40% reduction in DSO, a 2.4x increase in cash on hand in the first quarter, an average of 26 hours saved per month, and a 95% cash application match rate.
+Because predictable, recurring exceptions cause an estimated 39% of cash-flow slowdowns, the ability to resolve them automatically is where much of that improvement comes from.

 Frequently Asked Questions